digitaltembo/doxastic/README.md

 <Document
   _a={Checkbox}
-  _defaultView='grid'
+  _views={[views.autoGrid]}
+  _import="src/components/Checkbox.tsx"
-  checked={bool({ trinary: true })`
+  checked={prop.bool({ trinary: true })}
-    This is documentation about the checked prop
-  `}
-  disabled={bool()}
-  onClick={callback()}
+  disabled={prop.bool()}
+  onClick={prop.callback()}
 />
 ```

 <img width="560" alt="Screenshot 2023-03-12 at 10 36 24 AM" src="https://user-images.githubusercontent.com/4743325/224551675-2389a32b-b8c0-42d6-b1dd-45730d43e396.png">

 Easy enough to see, this will render documentation on our Checkbox component.
-The `_defaultView` here says that we will by default see a grid of permutations of the component, automatically chosen based on the potential and example values of the props of the component.
+Each component is rendered in a series of *views* where users will be able to preview the element, interact with it, edit props, and see demo source code.
+If the `_views` prop is left empty, it will default to showing a view of a single component.
+In this example, we use the `views.autoGrid` view definition to preview a grid of all combinations of example prop values - being checked = {true, false, undefined} and disabled = {true, false}.

 The most important part of documenting a component is documenting the props - and for this, the `Document` component from doxastic takes in property meta values, easily created through a variety of helpers.
 Here we demonstrate 2 boolean properties, with the `checked` property behaving as a trinary boolean (where unknown is significantly distinct from false), and `disabled` being self-explanatory.
 All of the docType helpers can additionally act as a tagged template string, where the final string is arbitrary documentation of the prop.
 The `onClick` prop takes a callback, with the callback helper instantiating a quick method that logs when the callback is triggered.